QuietNatu/showcase/README.md

 - To run all code linters, use `pnpm lint`.
 - To run unit tests, use `pnpm test`.
 - To run visual regression tests, use `pnpm test:vrt`.
+- To run integration tests, use `pnpm test:integration`.
-- To run end-to-end tests, use `pnpm e2e`.
+- To run end-to-end tests, use `pnpm test:e2e`.
 - To inpect eslint configuration, use `pnpm dlx @eslint/config-inspector@latest` in the same directory where `eslint.config.js` is located.
 - To make sure code builds on the pipeline, run, `pnpm preflight-check`.
 - To validate the Renovate configuration, run: `pnpm renovate:validate`.